Content

 Supported Applications

-myHRTF Personalized Filters are compatible with software media players, plugins and equalizer (EQ) applications featuring convolution engines that support either so-called stereo convolution or convolution by means of configuration files following the "Convolver standard" as described here.
+myHRTF Personalized Filters are compatible with software media players, plugins and equalizer (EQ) applications featuring convolution engines that support either so-called stereo convolution or convolution by means of configuration files that follow the "Convolver standard" as described here.

 The following applications and products have been tested successfully: